tweetledee/tweetledee/README.md

 ## In the Pipeline
  - Add options for cross site request access control headers to all files (access Twitter data with client side JS)
+ - Provide command line access to Twitter data & stream to standard out so that you can pipe your data to any application
  - Add user mentions data type (JSON and RSS feeds)

 ## The 1.5 Minute Guide to a Successful Install